prggmr/zf2-docpx/zend/Padding/Pkcs7.rst

 strip
 -----

-.. function:: strip($string)
+.. function:: strip()

     Strip the padding from the supplied string

-    :param string $string: The string to trim
+    :param string: The string to trim

     :rtype: string The unpadded string